 She nodded.
 "Why?"

 "I thought we could dance."
-He shrugged, gave her an innocent smile.
+He shrugged and gave her an innocent smile.
 "If you want?"

-She sighed.
-She did want to.
-But suddenly, everything seemed a lot less fun.
-She nodded, moved away from them, suddenly feeling confined by their bulk pressing in on other side of her.
+She did want to but suddenly everything seemed a lot less fun.
+She moved away from them, suddenly feeling confined by their bulk pressing in on other side of her.

 "I'm going outside to eat.
 I need some me time."
-She hurried out the door, into the garden.
+She hurried out the door and into the garden.
 It wasn't until she found a hidden grotto and settled in to eat that it occurred to her she was running away.

 It had been a long time since she'd felt the need to do that.

 She didn't like herself much for her cowardice.

 The next session was only mildly boring.
 One speaker even achieved interesting for a few minutes before sinking down again into mediocrity.

 She looked over at Kirk.
 He gave her a puzzled smile, then turned back to the speaker.

 At the break, she stopped at the refreshment table, then walked over to where he stood, holding out a soft drink.
 She smiled at him.
 "One glass.
 Truce?"